pyepye/django-magiclink/README.md

 After the user has requested a magic link, they will be redirected to a success page.
 The HTML for this page can be overridden by creating a template with the name `login_sent.html`.

-It is advised you return a simple message telling the user to check thier email:
+It is advised you return a simple message telling the user to check their email:
 ```
 <h1>Check your email</h1>
 <p>We have sent you a magic link to your email address</p>